-The alternatives identified in this RP/EA are independent of each other and may be individually selected by the Regionwide TIG.
+The alternatives identified in this RP/EA are independent of each other and are individually selected by the Regionwide TIG.
 A decision not to select one or more of the alternatives does not affect the Regionwide TIG's selection of any remaining alternatives.
-Alternatives not included in the proposed action for this RP/EA may be considered by the Regionwide TIG or other TIGs for inclusion in future restoration plans.
+Alternatives not selected for implementation in this final RP/EA may be considered by the Regionwide TIG or other TIGs for inclusion in future restoration plans.